alxgmpr/GoatSummer/README.md

 * If you get 429 from login its because your temporarily banned
 * 403 is another request error.
 Nothing you can do except wait ~30 mins and try again
+* Sometimes you can try and change headers from iPhone to iPad or iPod.
+But idk.
 * Sleeps 1 second in between requests.
 Not sure if this is enough.